cjdcordeiro/jupyter-pytorch-full-rock/README.md

 > ⚠️ WARNING ⚠️ This is very much alpha software!
 This has yet to be tested in a real deployment
 > and serves as a proof-of-concept

-This ROCK is a recreation of the `kubeflownotebookswg/jupyter-pytorch-full` image using [rockcraft](https://github.com/canonical/rockcraft).
+This rock is a recreation of the `kubeflownotebookswg/jupyter-pytorch-full` image using [rockcraft](https://github.com/canonical/rockcraft).

 This image is used as part of the Charmed Kubeflow product.
 It is deployed in a user namespace, and